PSUmodeling/MM-PIHM-EnKF/README.md

 # MM-PIHM-EnKF
-MM-PIHM EnKF is an ensemble Kalman filter data assimilation system developed for Multi-Modular Penn State Integrated Hydrologic Model ([MM-PIHM](https://github.com/PSUmodeling/MM-PIHM))
+MM-PIHM EnKF is an ensemble Kalman filter data assimilation system developed for Multi-Modular Penn State Integrated Hydrologic Model ([MM-PIHM](https://github.com/PSUmodeling/MM-PIHM))[1, 2].

-## Installing MM-PIHM-EnKF
+## Installing MM-PIHM EnKF

-To install MM-PIHM-EnKF, please specify your MM-PIHM directory in the Makefile, and then simply run `make` in your `MM-PIHM-EnKF` directory.
+To install MM-PIHM EnKF, please specify your MM-PIHM directory in the Makefile, and then run `make` in your `MM-PIHM-EnKF` directory.
 The Makefile will first perform a compatibility test to check if the MM-PIHM version installed is compatible.

+## Running MM-PIHM EnKF

+To run MM-PIHM EnKF, simply run the `run_cycles.sh` script.
+You can also create a PBS script that runs the `run_cycles.sh` script.

 ## Input files

 ### enkf.config

 `enkf.config` is the main control file for the MM-PIHM EnKF system.
-It consists of three blocks.
+It consists of four blocks.

 The "File paths" blocks defines the paths to other input files.